Built on Fibric · A Smart City Labs solution

 05What the pilot sets up

-Prove it on a few rooms.
-Then run the whole property.
+Test it on a few rooms.
+Then decide whether to expand.

 Fig. 3 The scale path: four stepping stones, the pilot first.